 As the government builds its next cyber security strategy, it will be worth bearing this in mind.
 More measurable and achievable targets will ensure that progress continues to be made.

 In 2019, the International Telecommunications Union (ITU) ranked the UK as the country most committed to cyber security.
+The UK government’s cyber security strategy was singled out, followed by the United States.

-Other countries have not provided the same level of funding for their own cyber security strategies.
-And many lack any strategy at all.
+Other countries have not provided the same level of funding for their own government cyber security strategies.
+And many lack any national strategy at all.
 For this reason, the UK’s 2016-2021 NCSS strategy remains world leading.